...

 Fringe Benefits and Hours

-Summary of state requirements: Every employer shall notify its employees in writing or by public poster of the employer's policies on sick leave, vacation, personal leave, holidays, and hours.
+Summary of state requirements: Every employer shall notify its employees in writing or by publicly posting the employer's policy on sick leave, vacation, personal leave, holidays and hours.

 Related information: